-The cavernous sinus (latin: sinus cavernosus) is a large, paired channel filled with venous blood that is located against the lateral aspect of the body of the sphenoid bone on each side of the sella turcica.
+The cavernous sinus (Latin: sinus cavernosus) is a large, paired channel filled with venous blood that is located against the lateral aspect of the body of the sphenoid bone on each side of the sella turcica.

-The cavernous sinus extends from the medial end of the superior orbital fissure to the apex of the petrous temporal bone and drains into the superior petrosal sinus and the inferior petrosal sinus.
+The cavernous sinus extends from the medial end of the superior orbital fissure to the apex of the petrous temporal bone and drains into the superior petrosal sinus, and the inferior petrosal sinus.

-The cavernous sinus receives venous blood from:
+The cavernous sinus receives venous blood from the following vessels:

 - superior ophthalmic vein,